benchmark-urbanism/yapper/README.md

 Many or most static site generators make use of javascript and the related ecosystem available from `npm` / `yarn` package managers.

-As such, you may want to invoke `yapper` from a `package.json` file when building your documentation.
+As such, you may want to invoke `yapper` from a `package.json` file when building your documentation for development.
 This can be done with the help of `python-shell`.
 For example:

 ```js
 const path = require('path')